kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 Click `Create` and then `Confirm and create` in the following pop-up asking you to name the job.

+### Run the job

-4. **Run the job**: Click `Run now` in the top-right corner of your new job's page to start a run of the job.
+Click `Run now` in the top-right corner of your new job's page to start a run of the job.
 The status of your run can be viewed in the `Runs` tab of your job's page.
 Navigate to the `Runs` tab and track the progress of your run:

 ![Databricks job status](../../meta/images/databricks_job_status.png)